Finding maximal quantum resources: Conclusion

-{\it Conclusion---} In this work we have presented a method for the computation of maximally entangled quantum states with respect to the geometric measure.
-We provided a convergence analysis and showed that in each step the entanglement of the iterates increase.
-The application of this algorithm allowed us to identify interesting quantum states, discover novel AME states, and characterize highly entangled subspaces which may be useful for information processing.
+In this work we have presented an iterative method for the computation of maximally resourceful quantum states.
+We provided a convergence analysis and showed that in each step the resourcefulness of the iterates increase.
+We illustrated our approach for the special case of the geometric measure, allowing us to identify interesting quantum states, discover novel AME states, and characterize highly entangled subspaces which may be useful for information processing.
+We further demonstrated the universality of the algorithm for various other quantifiers, yielding novel forms of correlations in the triangle network.

-Concerning further research, the introduced method may be used to find new AME states for cases where the existence is still open, e.g., for systems consisting of more then five quhex, or to find new SLOCC inequivalent AME states.
+Concerning further research, our results also suggest a variety of avenues for further theoretical exploration.
+Can the algorithm be used to find new AME states for cases where the existence is still open, e.g., for systems consisting of more then five six-dimensional systems, or to find new SLOCC inequivalent AME states?
+In particular, we have numerical evidence that there exists a second AME state (besides \cite{rather2021}) for the case of four six-dimensional systems.
 From a mathematical perspective, the algorithm can give insights into the structure of tensor spaces and could offer intuition to solve open problems concerning the asymptotics of tensor norms~\cite{aubrun2017}.
-Finally, the algorithm may be rephrased to apply to other quantifiers of quantumness, like coherence~\cite{coherence_baumgratz_2014}, and can be then used to study these resources in quantum information science.